 “There wouldn’t be a need to kill all these evil people that were oppressing humans if people just treated each other equally and with respect.
-So, basically I said this before and I don’t want to take credit because I think some philosopher said this, but, ‘you don’t oppose violence, you just oppose who i propose to be violent for' again we can kill on behalf of Blacks, and kill on behalf of Jews and kill on behalf of children, but nobody want’s to kill on behalf of chickens and cows and pigs.
+So, basically I said this before and I don’t want to take credit because I think some philosopher said this: ‘you don’t oppose violence, you just oppose whom I propose to be violent for.’
+Again, we can kill on behalf of blacks, and kill on behalf of Jewish people, and kill on behalf of children—but nobody want’s to kill on behalf of chickens and cows and pigs.

 And if you’re not at all a fan of Gary’s stance, he reminds us that:

 “You don’t have to agree with any group or activist 100% of the time.”